HeydarliAtabay/SolidarityPurchasingGroup/README.md

          `
       `{
             code: 500,
-             error: 'Database error during the retrieve of the list of orders.', } `
+             error: 'Database error during the retrieve of the list of orders.'
+         } `
 * GET `/api/clients `
     * Request parameter: